Boise vs. Spokane

 Median Age

-A $100,000 salary in Boise has the same purchasing power as $87,850 in Spokane — based on each city's cost of living index.
+A $100,000 salary in Boise has the same purchasing power as $87,850 in Spokane— based on each city's cost of living index.

 Homes in Spokane cost 29% more (-$125,000 extra).
 Expect a larger mortgage and down payment.

-Renting in Spokane saves you $248/month — $2,976 per year.
+Renting in Spokane saves $248/month — $2,976 per year.
 Median rent: $1,298/mo in Boise vs $1,050/mo in Spokane.

-On a median-priced home, Boise owners pay roughly $2,741/year in property taxes vs $2,852/year in Spokane.
+On a median-priced home, Boise owners pay roughly $2,741/year vs $2,852/year in Spokane.
 That's a $112 annual difference.

 Median household income is $70,400 in Boise and $59,200 in Spokane.
-Spokane residents earn 16% more — but remember to factor in cost of living.
+Spokane residents earn 16% more — but factor in cost of living.

 Average commute is 22 minutes in Boise vs 21 minutes in Spokane.
 Commute times are nearly identical.